karambir/faker-crypto/README.md

-# faker_crypto
+# faker-crypto

 __Version:__ 0.2.0

-faker_crypto is a Faker provider for Cryto Addreses.
+faker-crypto is a Faker provider for Cryto Addreses.

 Following crypto addresses are supported: